Los Angeles Dog Bite Attorney

-According to a recent survey by the Center for Disease Control and Prevention there are more than 74.8 million dogs in the United States.
+According to a recent survey by the Center for Disease Control and Prevention, there are more than 74.8 million dogs in the United States.
 This survey also shows that dogs bite more than 4.7 million people every year – nearly 2% of the population.
 Children are particularly vulnerable.
-They comprise more that 70% of dog bite victims, and often are the victims of the more serious injuries from dog bite attacks.
+They comprise more than 70% of dog bite victims and often are the victims of the more serious injuries from dog bite attacks.

 Who is Liable in an Attack?

 The dog bite laws vary from state to state, but all states generally hold dog owners liable for a dog attack if they knowingly kept a dog that had previously bitten someone, or that had shown a dangerous tendency to bite someone.
 This has come to be known as the “one-free bite” rule because dog owners are shielded from liability if the dog had never bitten anyone or shown any tendency to do so.
 Almost all states place liability on someone who orders or makes a dog attack another person.
 In that case, the person could also be charged criminally with a battery.